i386x/pkgtools/docs/fedpkg-HOWTO.md

-# Maintaining Packages in Fedora Cheat Sheet
+# Maintaining Packages in Fedora: Cheat Sheet

 Assume you have FAS account, Bugzilla account, and sponsorship.